stjudecloud/docs/docs/guides/forms/how-to-fill-out-DAA.md

     ![](../../images/guides/forms/daa-3.png)

 4. **Page 8** Signature and information of Institutional or Administrative Authority.
-    * This individual cannot be the same Principal Investigator that signed above, as this section is to provide a second-party authority of the instituion to ensure that the institution will uphold the terms of this agreement.
+    * This individual cannot be the same Principal Investigator that signed above, as this section is to provide a second-party authority of the institution to ensure that the institution will uphold the terms of this agreement.

     ![](../../images/guides/forms/daa-4.png)